blockchyp/blockchyp-csharp/README.md

 All EBT transactions require a PIN, so in order to check an EBT card balance, you need to pass in the `ebt` flag just like you would for a normal EBT charge transaction.
 The customer will be prompted to swipe their card and enter a PIN code.
-If everything checks out, the remaining balance on the card will be displayed on terminal for the customer and returned in the API.
+If everything checks out, the remaining balance on the card will be displayed on the terminal for the customer and returned in the API.

 **Testing Gift Card Balance Checks**